-Sediment mobility in itself does not pose a threat to a submarine cable but it can lead to issues with the thermal conductivity of cables (over burial), and exposure of cables (scour); burial under excess sand can change the thermal properties of the soil and cause hotspots along the cable, while exposure increases the risk of damage due to external aggressors such as trawling and anchoring and potentially mechanical damage from free spans.
+Sediment mobility in itself does not pose a threat to a submarine cable but it can lead to issues with the thermal conductivity of cables (over burial), and exposure of cables (scour); Over burial should be accounted for in the design phase of the cables and is usually dealt with by increasing, universally or locally, the cross-sectional area of the cables.
+Burial under excess soil can change the thermal properties of the soil and cause hotspots along the cable, while exposure increases the risk of damage due to external aggressors such as trawling and anchoring and potentially mechanical damage from free spans.